Meet our Governors

 Linda Ludlow – Vice Chair

 I joined the Knowle team in the summer of 2019.
-My Champion subjects include Pupil Premium and EYFS.
+My Champion subjects include Sports Premium and EYFS.
 I retired from the Royal Navy after 22 years as an Aviation & Maritime Forecaster (or weather forecaster!) and am focussing on being a Mummy whilst volunteering at Knowle and Shakespeare, being a Reservist, invigilating and busy as the Chair of my children’s school PTFA.
 I have 2 children Abigail (12) and Marcus (9) and love event management and raising money for our schools.
 I am the Vice Chair and look forward to embracing what is required to prepare for our next OFSTED.
 I’m sporty and love getting involved with encouraging the children on the field with Athletics and Cross Country.
 I’m hoping to bring my leadership, team skills and motivation to support Knowle’s staff and students and look forward to attending school events.

 Scott Simpson-Horne